List of awards and nominations received by Bridgit Mendler

 Bridgit Mendler is an American entrepreneur and former actress and singer-songwriter.
 Her first soundtrack, Lemonade Mouth, has peaked at number 4 on the Billboard 200.
-Her first single, "Somebody" debuted and peaked at number 89 on the US Billboard Hot 100.
-Her second single, "Determinate" peaked at number 51 on the US Billboard Hot 100 and charting in two more countries.
+Her first single, "Somebody", debuted and peaked at number 89 on the US Billboard Hot 100.
+Her second single, "Determinate", peaked at number 51 on the US Billboard Hot 100 and charted in two more countries.
 She was featured in the song, "Breakthrough" and debuted and peaked at number 88 on the US Billboard Hot 100.
-Mendler released that her debut studio album, Hello My Name Is..., was released on October 22, 2012.
+Mendler's debut studio album, Hello My Name Is..., was released on October 22, 2012.
 The first single, "Ready or Not", was released for digital download on August 7, 2012 and peaked at number 7 on the UK Singles Chart.
 The album's second single "Hurricane" was released on February 12, 2013.